-Currently in the UK, only 2% of the early years workforce is male.
+Current figures suggest that only 3% of the early years workforce in England & Wales, and 4% in Scotland, is male.
 The GenderEYE project at Lancaster University in partnership with the Fatherhood Institute is aiming to finding out why.
 We need to understand why so few men are willing to train to work in the early years and what kinds of support they need to remain in this work when they do come forward.
 This is vital given the current recruitment crisis.
 The UK’s Economic and Social Research Council (ESRC) has provided a very substantial award for the research affirming its potential significance.

-We have created a survey (for managers and practitioners/staff) to help us gain a better understanding of the early years workforce in terms of age, qualifications, training, challenges and support.
-The survey for practitioners will cover the above areas and ask about roles undertaken.
-The survey for managers will have specific questions on development and recruitment strategies for attracting men to early years education.
+We created a survey (for managers and practitioners/staff) to help us gain a better understanding of the early years workforce in terms of age, qualifications, training, challenges and support.
+The survey for practitioners covered the above areas and ask about roles undertaken.
+The survey for managers had specific questions on development and recruitment strategies for attracting men to early years education.

-The surveys are completely anonymous.
-The practitioner survey will take approximately 5-10 minutes.
-For the managers, there will be two options.
-Participants may take a speedy 1-minute survey or a longer 5-10 minute survey.
-The questionnaires will be available until September 30th 2019 and the results will be published at the end of 2020 in early years magazines such as Nursery World and Under 5s, or in academic journals.
+The surveys were completely anonymous.
+The practitioner survey took approximately 5-10 minutes to complete.
+For the managers, there were two options.
+Participants took a speedy 1-minute survey and then had the option to complete a longer 5-10 minute survey.
+The questionnaires were available between September and December 2019.
+Once analysis is complete, the results will be published at the end of 2020 in early years magazines such as Nursery World and Under 5s, or in academic journals.

-If you are a manager, or if you work in an early years setting (practitioner or otherwise, male/female/gender non-specific) please take part in our study.
-The links below will take you to the Participant Information and to the survey.
+If you are a manager, or if you work in an early years setting (practitioner or otherwise, male/female/gender non-specific) we thank you for taking part in our study.